On the distance sets spanned by sets of dimension $d/2$ in $\mathbb{R}^d$: Abstract nonlinear projection theorems

 \subsection{General case: definition of the combinatorial parameter}

 Now we turn our attention to projection theorems for general measures $\mu$.
-It turns out that we need to consider adapted measures for many pairs simultaneously. \begin{definition} Let $D:[0,d]\to [0,k]$ be a function.
+It turns out that we need to consider adapted measures for many pairs $(s,t)$ simultaneously. \begin{definition} Let $D:[0,d]\to [0,k]$ be a function.
 We say that a measure $\rho\in\cP(\mathbb{G}(\R^d,k))$ is \emph{$(D;C)$-adapted at scale $\delta$} if it is $(s\to D(s);C)$-adapted at scale $\delta$ for all $s\in [0,d]$ (see Definition~\ref{def:adapted-1}). \end{definition} As before, we will often omit $C$ from the notation and assume it is universal.

-The lower bound on the dimension of $F_y(\mu)$ will be expressed in terms of a certain combinatorial optimization problem involving the function $D(t)$. \begin{definition} Given $u\in [0,d]$, we let $\mathcal{L}_{d,u}$ denote the class of all Lipschitz functions $f:[0,1]\to [0,d]$ with Lipschitz constant $d$ that are piecewise linear, and such that $f(x)\ge ux$ for all $x\in [0,1]$. \end{definition}
+The lower bound on the dimension of $F_y(\mu)$ will be expressed in terms of a certain combinatorial optimization problem involving the function $D(t)$. \begin{definition} Given $u\in [0,d]$, we let $\mathcal{L}_{d,u}$ denote the class of all non-decreasing Lipschitz functions $f:[0,1]\to [0,d]$ with Lipschitz constant (at most) $d$ that are piecewise linear, and such that $f(0)=0$ and $f(x)\ge ux$ for all $x\in [0,1]$.

-For $f\in\mathcal{L}_{d,u}$, we will denote the right-derivative by $f'$ (which is well defined since $f$ is piecewise linear).
+For $f\in\mathcal{L}_{d,u}$, we will denote the right-derivative by $f'$ (which is well defined since $f$ is piecewise linear). \end{definition}